 #!/bin/sh PATH=/usr/ccs/bin:/opt/SUNWspro/bin:$PATH; export PATH CC='cc' \ CFLAGS='-xO4' \ LDFLAGS='-L/usr/sfw/lib -L/usr/X11/lib -R/usr/sfw/lib -R/usr/X11/lib' \ CPPFLAGS='-I /usr/sfw/include -I/usr/X11/include' \ ./configure MAKE="make -e" AM_CFLAGS="" export MAKE AM_CFLAGS $MAKEIn general you can use the "

-make -e" trick if you don't like
+" trick if you don't like

-libvncserver's choice of AM_CFLAGS.
-See the
+libvncserver's choice of AM_CFLAGS

 build scripts below for more ideas.